tennisoctocat/push-up-poker/README.md

 The audio file "demo-instruct.wav" was in the original aiortc example.
 The creators of aiortc borrowed it from the Asterisk project.
 It is licensed as Creative Commons Attribution-Share Alike 3.0: https://wiki.asterisk.org/wiki/display/AST/Voice+Prompts+and+Music+on+Hold+License

+Special thanks to Professor Rhodes and Professor Dodds of HMC for giving me advice and helping me fix bugs in the code.